Moorish Revival architecture: In the United States

 In the United States, Washington Irving's fanciful travel sketch, Tales of the Alhambra (1832), first brought Moorish Andalusia into readers' imaginations; one of the first neo-Moorish structures was Iranistan, a mansion of P. T. Barnum in Bridgeport, Connecticut.
 Constructed in 1848 and destroyed by fire ten years later, this architectural extravaganza "sprouted bulbous domes and horseshoe arches".
 In the 1860s, the style spread across America, with Olana, the painter Frederic Edwin Church's house overlooking the Hudson River, Castle Garden in Jacksonville and Longwood in Natchez, Mississippi usually cited among the more prominent examples.
 After the American Civil War, Moorish or Turkish smoking rooms achieved some popularity.
 There were Moorish details in the interiors created for the Henry Osborne Havemeyer residence on Fifth Avenue by Louis Comfort Tiffany.
+The most thorough example of Moorish Revival architecture was Villa Zorayda in St. Augustine, Florida, built in 1883 by Franklin W. Smith as a winter home and showplace for the Boston businessman and architectural enthusiast.
+Today it is a museum, open for tourists.
 In 1893, The Great Saltair was built on the southern shores of The Great Salt Lake, adjacent to Salt Lake City.
-Under dozens of Moorish domes and lambrequin, polylobed, and keyhole arches, Saltair housed popular clubs, restaurants, bowling alleys, a hippodrome, rollercoaster, observation deck for the surrounding desert, and what was marketed as the largest dance hall in the world.
-Like Iranistan before it, Saltair was destroyed by fire in 1925 and again in 1970; the first of which, less than 30 years after opening.
+Beneath dozens of Moorish domes and lambrequin, polylobed, and keyhole arches, Saltair featured an array of attractions, including popular clubs, restaurants, bowling alleys, a hippodrome, rollercoaster and an observation overlooking the vast desert landscape, and it was also home to what promoters claimed was the largest dance hall in the world.
+Much Like Iranistan before it, Saltair was destroyed by fire in 1925 and again in 1970; the first of which, less than 30 years after opening.

+The trend continued into the early 1900s, for example in the 1909 Murat Shrine Temple in Indianapolis, Indiana.
 The 1914 Pittock Mansion in Portland, Oregon incorporates Turkish design features, as well as French, English, and Italian ones; the smoking room in particular has notable Moorish revival elements.
 In 1937, the Corn Palace in Mitchell, South Dakota added unusual minarets and Moorish domes, unusual because the polychrome decorations are made out of corn cobs of various colors assembled like mosaic tiles to create patterns.
+The Corn Palace’s Moorish-style towers and onion-shaped domes were added during the 1937 redesign by architect Emmett A. Angell, who aimed to give the building a more exotic appearance to attract visitors during the Great Depression.
 The 1891 Tampa Bay Hotel, whose minarets and Moorish domes are now the pride of the University of Tampa, was a particularly extravagant example of the style.
 Other schools with Moorish Revival buildings include David H. Zysman Hall at Yeshiva University in New York City.
 George Washington Smith used the style in his design for the 1920s Isham Beach Estate in Santa Barbara, California.

+The Irvine Spectrum Center in Irvine, California, also features Moorish-inspired architecture, specifically based on the Alhambra, including stuff like a replica fountain of lions.